 The pristine turquoise waterways that weave in and around the Eurobodalla Coast are credited with producing the Sydney rock oysters described by a seafood expert as the best in the world.

 Australians don’t have to travel very far to eat oysters that are described by an expert to be the world’s best.
 Located in the South Coast region of New South Wales, around four hours’ drive from Sydney, the Eurobodalla Shire is known as the land of many waters.
-It also in the heart of Australia’s Oyster Coast, where the oysters tumbled with the tides are indeed considered world-class.
+It is also in the heart of Australia’s Oyster Coast, where the oysters tumbled with the tides are indeed considered world-class.
 Australia’s own seafood tsar John Susman declared to us that oysters from the Eurobodalla region are “the best in the world”.
 As the founder of Fish Tales consultants, chief oyster judge at the Royal Agricultural Society of NSW (RAS) and chair of oyster judges at the Sydney Royal Fine Food Show, Susman knows his way around a bivalve mollusc with an irregular shell.
 So when Susman makes such a momentous call, it’s worth taking note.

 Love oysters?
 Get thee to the Eurobodalla